VA FileMan V. 22.2 Programmer Manual Banner

 W Writes the text to the current device.

-S Saves the ^TMP or other designated input array (does not kill the array).
+S Saves the ^TMP or other designated input array (does not KILL the array).

 E Error array text is processed.